 I have been mixing and mastering audio since getting my production degree in 1993.
 I have worked with tons of artists from beginners to multi gold record sellers over the years.

-Dominion Sound Studio is owned and operated by drummer and engineer Marc Felish.
+Dominion Sound Studio is owned and operated by drummer and audio engineer Marc Felish.
 Dominion was created to cater to the up and coming band/artist market.
 With a professional recording studio and separate mastering suite we can handle any project.
-Let us record your next single, EP or full length, add drums or custom drum samples, re-amp your guitar parts or pitch correct your vocals from your home studio recording, or mix and master work done somewhere else.
+Let us help with your next single, EP or full length, add drums or custom drum samples, re-amp your guitar parts or pitch correct your vocals from your home studio recording, or mix and master work done somewhere else.
 We guarantee you will be satisfied with the end result.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.